xmdi/brb/README.md

 # BRB
-Bing Rewards Bot - this python script will earn Microsoft Rewards points for searches.
-It is not yet complete.
+Bing Rewards Bot - this python script earns Microsoft Rewards points for searches.

 Dependencies: Selenium, chromedriver (add to path), CSV of login credentials in credentials.txt (email, password).

+TO DO: proxies